Octachron/olivine/README.md

 ├———— Const for constants
 │
 ├———— Types for type definitions
-│       └ Each type definition defines its own submodule │
+│       └ Each type definition defines its own module │
-│
 ├———— Core for functions
 │